Kinds of types in Scala, part 3: embedding some more info in a type

 (new MyProducer).produce // 3

 Thing is, if we do it that way, we cannot make Producer a trait or abstract class.
-Perhaps we would like to use it only as interface, and then decorate the implementation (one of many).
+Perhaps we would like to use it only as an interface, and then decorate the implementation (one of many).

-In Scala sometimes we need to refer to the current instance.
-Usually, we might use this, but if we nest type definitions this will only point to the one we are currently inside.
+In Scala, sometimes we need to refer to the current instance.
+Usually, we might use this, but if we nest type definitions, this will only point to the one we are currently inside.
 It makes it hard to access the outer object.
 We can give a name to this to make it less ambiguous:

 trait Outer { self =>